Most recently updated on January 4, 2024

 Spaceport America was cleared for flight in 2010, but for years it was more a tourist curiosity than an operational space launching pad.
 However, in summer 2020 it was the site of several successful suborbital flights of futuristic space vehicles.
 The hope originally had been to send private citizens into space by 2020, but the COVID-19 pandemic slowed that progress.

-Virgin Galactic announced plans in September 2020 to have company executives ride along as passengers in suborbital flights before blasting off on an orbital flight in spring 2021.
-In February 2021, however, the company said it was delaying its suborbital flights for SpaceShipTwo by several months to resolve technical issues.
+Virgin Galactic announced plans in September 2020 to have company executives ride along as passengers in suborbital flights before blasting off on an orbital flight.
 In July 2021, Virgin Galactic owner Richard Branson joined crew members on a short suborbital test flight slightly above the 50-mile threshold of outer space.
-The company hopes to send paying private citizens into space in late 2022, but those plans have been delayed.
+The company had hoped to send paying private citizens into space in late 2022, but those plans have been delayed.

 The Spaceport complex also hosts the Spaceport America Cup in June with more than 1,500 college rocket engineering students and faculty participating.

 Downtown Las Cruces itself is in the midst of a long rebuild.
 An urban renewal project begun in the 1960s tore down a lot of historic buildings and closed seven blocks of Main Street.
 A 2008 plan to restore some of the downtown core is now in full gear.